 Okay.
 I fell off the writing horse.
 I didn't write a single word of fiction yesterday.
 So much for that streak, right?
 I'll have to climb back on that particular horse and try again.
 But guess what?
 I'm here writing another post, so perhaps I'll make writing here a streak too.
 Now I just have to climb back on that horse and start riding again.
 Being a writer means you have to be about the writing, you know.
 It's the kind of craft that surely benefits from daily practice.

 But you know what?
 Making a daily writing habit and sticking to isn't always easy.
-I've read a lot about making fiction writing something you do every day and the different ways other writers go about forming the habit.
-There's tons of articles and even some books about the subject.
+I've read a lot about making fiction writing something you do every day, and the different ways other writers go about forming the habit.
+There are tons of articles and even some books about the subject.
 Some offer steps to help you.
 Other articles offer some deeper insights or observations or just want to convince you of the value of writing daily.